Python125/terminalTest/README.md

 # terminalTest
-This is me just trying to use the termainal and experiment with Node.js.
+Here I am trying to use the termainal and experiment with Node.js.